Stratford-upon-Avon breaks

 How to get to Stratford-upon-Avon

 Stratford railway station is a 10-minute walk from the town centre and if you’re coming from London, you are well served.
 Chiltern Railways runs direct trains leaving about every three hours from Marylebone Station.
 The trip will take around two hours each way.
 It is easy to get here by road, but if you’re up for a challenge then why not take Shakespeare’s Way?
-This is a 146 mile walking trail linking Stratford-upon-Avon with Shakespeare’s Globe theatre in London.
+This is a 146 mile walking trail linking Stratford-upon-Avon with Shakespeare’s Globe Theatre in London.
 The walk takes at least eight days, but there are many appealing sights and taverns along the way – the route passes through London, Oxford and the Cotswolds.
 See shakespearesway.org to plan your route.

 Stratford breaks